AVEVA/CONNECT-data-services-developer-docs/Content_Portal/add-organize-data/attach-meaning/assets/create-asset-type-asset-editor.md

 1. Click the menu icon ![menu icon](images/icon_navigation_bigger.png) and click **Asset Explorer**.

-2. To change the [namespace](xref:AccountManagementConcepts#introduction-to-namespaces), click on the namespace to open the Select a Namespace window.
+2. To change the [namespace](xref:AccountManagementConcepts#introduction-to-namespaces), click on the namespace to open the `Select a Namespace` window.
     ![Namespace icon](images/namespace-icon.png)

 3. Select the namespace and click **Continue**.

-4. Click the Assets/Asset Type selector and click **Assets Types** from the list.
+4. Click the **Assets/Asset Type** selector and click **Assets Types** from the list.

     ![Asset Type selector](images/asset-type-picker.png)

-5. Click the plus symbol (+) in the toolbar.
+5. Click the **+** in the toolbar.

     The details blade opens on the right side.

-6. Enter an ID and description for the asset type.
+6. Enter an Id and description for the asset type.

 ### Add metadata to the asset type

 1. Click the **Metadata** tab to add asset metadata.

-   Note: Metadata is static attributes about assets, for example, model or region.
+   **Note:** Metadata is static attributes about assets, for example, model or region.

    <!-- We need a definition for metadata that covers its use in different OCS contexts. -->